 I already have a physical token for the Business FX service.
 Can I use the same token?

 CommBiz and Business FX are two different services offered by the Bank.
 The tokens are programmed specifically for each service.

 My job requires me to access different services which have been setup for my organisation.
 Do I need a different physical security token for each of my CommBiz services?

 CommBiz allows each user to be able to link one individual physical security token against multiple CommBiz services.
 Contact the CommBiz Help Desk for more information on how to setup new or consolidate existing physical tokens across multiple services.

 How do I ensure my token is the right one when there are two people in the organisation with the same name?

 A name can only be registered once within a CommBiz service.
 Differentiation of names (e.g. middle name) will be required if two people have the same name within an organisation.

-What happens if I misplace, lose or break my security token?
+What happens if I misplace, lose or break my physical security token?

-If you misplace your security token its use can be suspended until you locate your security token.
-If you determine that it has been lost or if it doesn't work anymore it must be deactivated by the CommBiz Help Desk.
+If you misplace your physical security token it can be suspended until you find it.
+If it's lost or if it doesn't work anymore it must be deactivated by the CommBiz Help Desk.
 Your administrator can order a replacement token.

 What is My Security Centre and why am I being directed to it when I log in to CommBiz?